v-h-gn/lectures/published/cs010a/week3/slides.md

 # Nesting Branch Statements

-We can put if-else statements inside of existing if-else statements to create more complex logic.
+We can put if-else statements inside of existing if-else statements.

 ```cpp {all}{class:'!children:text-2xl'}
 if(smokeAlarmOn) {